Before you apply online, it is important to know what type of admission you are applying for. There are two types:

 Main round applications

 Applications are now closed.
-If you still need to apply for a Year 7 secondary school place for your child in September 2016, please refer to the STOP PRESS page for details on how to make a late application.
+If you still need to apply for a Year 7 secondary school place for your child in September 2021, please refer to the Hampshire admissions page for details on how to make a late application.
+Please see link at the bottom of the page.

 If you are seeking an immediate school place for your child at a Hampshire school, you can apply for a place using the link below.
-In-year applications for a September 2016 start to year groups other than the main entry points of the school can also be made using this form, from 01 May 2016, which will be considered by schools on 6 June 2016.
-Please refer to the guidance on in-year admissions for further information.
+In-year applications for an immediate start during the current academic year can also be made online.

 Deciding which schools to apply for